optile/express-checkout/README.md

 <br/>
 <br/>

-To store the list of applicable networks from list response:
+STORELIST is used to store the list of applicable networks as per the LIST response.
+Set it as per the following example:
 ```javascript
 {
   type: "STORELIST",